If you have been wanting to start a career in the healthcare industry, you might be confused about which job profile to choose from.

 - Understanding basic medical terminology-

-Both medical assistants and phlebotomists need to have a solid understanding of basic medical terminology to communicate effectively with coworkers and patients and to perform their duties accurately.
+Both medical assistants and phlebotomists need to have a solid understanding of basic medical assistant terminology to communicate effectively with coworkers and patients and to perform their duties accurately.

 - Blood drawing-